 Tales of the City - It Feels Like Home

-I loved literature but as at eighteen-year-old it was all about the A Level English Lit reading list and that meant Jane Austen, Arthur Miller and Bertolt Brecht, with a few battered Agatha Christie paperbacks on the side.
-I am sure Austen covers the whole gamut of human experience but something was missing for me.
+I love literature, but as at eighteen-year-old it was all about the 'A Level' English Lit reading list, and that meant Jane Austen, Arthur Miller and Bertolt Brecht, with a few battered Agatha Christie paperbacks on the side.
+I am sure Austen covers the human condition but something was missing for me.

-To this day, Michael’s ‘coming out’ letter ‘Dear Moma’ has helped countless people navigate their sexuality and their place in the world.
+To this day, Michael’s ‘coming out’ letter, ‘Dear Moma’, has helped countless people navigate their sexuality, and their place in the world.
 You can watch Sir Ian Mckellen read it here:

-I am fiercely loyal to Tales of the City but like much in life, I have had to accept that time moves on and that it is not just my story any longer.
-The new series tackles the many different opinions of the LGBTQI community in a post AIDS, post literate, gender fluid, millennial San Francisco.
+I am fiercely loyal to Tales of the City but like much in life, I have had to accept that time moves on, and that it is not just my story any longer.
+The new series tackles the many different opinions of the LGBTQI community in a post-AIDS, post-literate, gender fluid, millennial San Francisco.
 It will not appeal to everyone, maybe that is the whole point.

 But at the heart of Tales of the City is still a message which speaks across the generations.
 As Anna Madrigal says, ‘we’re still people ... flawed ... narcissistic and doing our best’.
 All the characters eventually find out, it is not about changing who you are, it is about finding who you are.
-Sometimes we need a place to do that, somewhere safe and secure, a community that nourishes us rather than takes from us.
-We all need to find our own 28 Barbary Lane.
+Sometimes we need a place to do that, somewhere safe and secure, a community that nourishes us rather than depletes us.
+We all need our own 28 Barbary Lane.